 - No accountability.
 Thinking too highly of oneself can prevent them from assessing their fault in a problem.

 - Reacting to feedback in a negative way.
 Rather than acknowledging where they can improve, they feel emotions like rage, anxiety, or even shame because of their mistakes.

 3 signs you’re raising narcissistic children

 Now that we know the dangers of having narcissistic tendencies, what are a few symptoms that you might be unaware of?
 After all, we’re trying to strike a balance of promoting confidence and compassion, assertiveness and vulnerability.

 Take a look at these three warning signs and, most importantly, how to course-correct:

 Sign 1: Telling kids they’re special all the time

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

+The problem is when we teach them to expect the rest of the world to feel the same about them.
 Psychology professors Jean M. Twenge and W. Keith Campbell, authors of The Narcissism Epidemic, write: